emdashdrupal/Carto/Home.md

 *This is an example showing that you can use Building, Network, and Zoning features to assist your georeferencing process.*

 ## Changelog

+### 0.3

+* Now Carto can export points of interest (POIs).
+  * The POI feature has the following spatial field: <u>Location</u>.
+  * The POI feature has the following non-spatial fields: Address and Category.
+* Added POI Category Format option (Miscellaneous Tab > POI Category Format).
+Users can select from two options: All and Single.
+The former exports all applicable categories of the POI, and the latter only exports the most applicable one; default to be All.
+* Added Export Sub-Building Upgrades’ POIs option (Miscellaneous Tab > Export Sub-Building Upgrades’ POIs).
+Users can decide whether to export sub-building upgrades as individual POIs or not; default to be false.
+* Added three ready-to-use QGIS style presets (Plan, Street & Topo); they can be accessed in the directory `ModsData\Carto\Styles`.

+Note: <u>Underlined</u> fields are newly added.

 ### 0.2.5